jero98772/attrez-c/README.md

 - A priority queue (Fibonacci heap?
 Probably?)
 - An attempt at a "generalized" Segment-Tree
 - Aho-Corasick automaton
-- Correct random number functions and improve them with `Generic` macro
 - Make a file for default "comparison" functions